daddykev/stardust-distro/README.md

 **🎉 Phase 6 Complete!** The platform is now production-ready with comprehensive catalog migration, email notifications, genre mapping, and reliability features.
 We're preparing for the official v1.0 launch!

 **Next:** Phase 7 will add post-launch operational excellence including backup/restore, GDPR compliance, circuit breakers, and health monitoring.

-**Future:** Phase 8 will introduce the plugin marketplace for community and commercial extensions while keeping the core platform 100% open source.